dsicher/pyt/README.md

 >**el:** // REQUIRED
 >\
->the dom node to monitor for scroll position
+>The dom node to monitor for scroll position
 >\
 >\
 >**class:** // REQUIRED
 >\
->the class to add when the el is in range
+>The class to add when the el is in range
 >\
 >\
 >**triggerPerc:** // OPTIONAL, defaults to .8
 >\
->the viewport position where the class will be added, measured from the top of **el**, as a percent from 0-1
+>The viewport position where the class will be added, measured from the top of **el**, as a percent from 0-1
 >\
 >\
 >**animateOnce:** // OPTIONAL, defaults to FALSE
 >\
->whether the animation trigger should only occur once, permanently adding the class to the target
+>Whether the animation trigger should only occur once, permanently adding the class to the target
 >\
 >\
 >**classTargets:** // OPTIONAL